mrpwes/Mavoric/README.md

 ## Information
 Mavoric is a plugin designed to enforce the generic functions of MC:BE.
-Mavoric is designed to execute and enforce general cheat detection powerfully without a hassle. <br />
+Mavoric is designed to execute and enforce general cheat detection powerfully without a hassle. <br /><br />
+Mavoric is feature rich, with TPS checks, cheat checks, banwaves, autobans and autokicks to help you stop cheaters, with the addition of v2.x.x these are much easier to configure. <br /><br />
 **Note:** Mavoric was originally intended to be light weight, but in an effort for better cheat detection, we have dropped this goal.
-However not all is lost, we plan on adding light weight things in the future. <br />
+However not all is lost, we plan on adding light weight things in the future.
-Mavoric is feature rich, with TPS checks, cheat checks, banwaves, autobans and autokicks to help you stop cheaters, with the addition of v2.x.x these are much easier to configure. <br />
 Mavoric currently features detections for:
  - AutoArmor
  - AirJump